Articaine with epinephrine (Injection)

-After receiving the injection, you should start to feel numb within a few minutes.
+- You should start to feel numb within a few minutes of receiving this medicine.
 Tell your dentist if you still have feeling in your mouth just before the procedure begins.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.